-Top 5 Things Pool Owners in Texas Need to Know
+Top 5 Things Texas Pool Owners Need to Know

 1. Tanning lotion and sprays clog the filter system

 Almost every commercial aquatic facility has a sign “Shower before entering the water.”
 This is to help limit the amount of oil introduce to the swimming pool.
 Oil and water don’t mix.
 A solution to help in breaking down the oils in the pool is the regular use of Enzymes.
-This will help prolong the filter life as well.
+This will help prolong the pool filter’s life.

-Many pools in Texas are equipped with either gas heaters or heat pumps for the cooler months.
+Many swimming pools in Texas are equipped with either gas heaters or heat pumps for the cooler months.
 Either system needs to be protected from metal staining that can occur as water circulates through the internal heater components.
-A metal sequestrant can be used weekly to prevent and metals from staining your pool surface.
+A metal sequestrant can be used on a weekly basis to prevent metals from staining your pool surface.

 3. There is more to water chemistry than Chlorine and pH